Uber-Waymo trial delayed as US judge raises prospect of 'cover-up'

 Alsup agreed to Waymo's request to delay the jury trial scheduled for next week, saying in San Francisco federal court that "if even half of what this letter says is true it would be a huge injustice to force Waymo to go to trial" as planned.

 Jacobs, who was fired from his job at Uber in April but still works for the company as a consultant, testified on Tuesday about the contents of the letter.
-The letter said an organization within Uber called marketplace analytics "exists expressly for the purpose for acquiring trade secrets, code base and competitive intelligence."
+The letter said an organization within Uber called marketplace analytics "exists expressly for the purpose of acquiring trade secrets, code base, and competitive intelligence."

 In his testimony, Jacobs described an elaborate intelligence operation inside Uber to deliberately research competitors and gather data about them, and use technology to avoid a paper trail.